Darden (DRI)

 14. Is Now The Time To Buy Darden?

-Darden isn’t a bad business, but we have other favorites.
+There are some bright spots in Darden’s fundamentals, but its business quality ultimately falls short.
 Although its revenue growth was mediocre over the last six years, its new restaurant openings have increased its brand equity.
-Investors should still be cautious, however, as Darden’s projected EPS for the next year is lacking.
+Investors should tread carefully with this one, however, as Darden’s projected EPS for the next year is lacking.

-Darden’s P/E ratio based on the next 12 months is 16.4x.
-This valuation multiple is fair, but we don’t have much faith in the company.
+Darden’s P/E ratio based on the next 12 months is 17.1x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
 We're pretty confident there are superior stocks to buy right now.